A Statistical Test of Walrasian Equilibrium by Means of Complex Networks Theory: Real Markets

-Let us now what happens for $T$ interpolating between these two exact results.
+Let us now see what happens for $T$ interpolating between these two exact results.
 We will rely on some numerical random graph sampling.
 The sampling dimension is $10^5$.
-The results for $T=20,\,50,\,100$ are encoded in the plots~\ref{fig:T10T50T100} showing for a fixed temperature the number of graphs as a function of their associated probability.
-The probability is the grandcanonical one (fixed number of vertices $N$ and variable numebr of edges $L$) written in eq.~(\ref{eq:grandcanprob}).
-It is possibile to see that in the first two cases that the vast majority ($~10^5$) of graphs have negligible probability, while for $T=10^2$ the probability starts spreading more ``democratically'' among the graphs.
-These behaviour is even more clear taking into account higher temperature values (see plot~\ref{fig:T500T1000}.
+We assume $\epsilon_{ij}$ gaussian iid variables with $\bar{\epsilon}_{ij}=1$ and standard deviation $\sigma=0.5$.
+The results for $T=20,\,50,\,100$ are encoded in Fig. \ref{fig:T10T50T100} showing for a fixed temperature the number of graphs as a function of their associated probability.
+The probability is the grandcanonical one written in eq.~(\ref{eq:grandcanprob}).
+It is possible to see that in the first two cases a small subset of graphs has a higher likelihood, while almost all graphs have negligible probability.
+For $T=10^2$ the probability starts spreading more evenly among the graphs.
+This behavior is even clearer taking into account higher temperature values (panel (d)).
+For these higher temperatures the ``collapse'' of all the graphs towards the probability $10^{-5}$, allowed by the finite sampling, is well rendered.